HazyResearch/meerkat/docs/source/guide/dataframe/ops/mapping.md

 df.map(is_eligibile, outputs=("ma_eligible", "la_eligible"))
 ```

-Instead of outputting two columns, one for each state, we may want to output a single {func}`~meerkat.ObjectColumn` containing tuples.
+Instead of outputting two columns, one for each state, we may want to output a single {class}`~meerkat.ObjectColumn` containing tuples.
 To accomplish this we can pass `"single"` to the outputs argument.

 ```{code-cell} ipython3
 :tags: [output_scroll]